kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ## Summit B 3000M - Flag 12

  The second half of this flag is one of the most difficult room clears in the game.
-Starting after the second spring hit up top, you want to
+Starting after the second spring hit up top, you want to do a left dash curved down and aim to fall to the lower left corner.
+From there, dash right and curve up at the very end of the dash, then hold in towards the spring.

+ Optional: For the next part, you don't to get too much height, so you can dash back into the spring to get a lower spring hit (and to make the flag less input dense, kind of).

+ After hitting the spring, do an upright dash at this point below, then begin to curve up shortly after.

  ## Summit B 3000M - Flag 2

  The hardest part of this flag is the ending section, but I'm showing easy beginning strats here as well.

+ At the end of the flag, there are two main ways you can reach the final cloud.

+ Option 1

+ Easier but slower method.
+After breaking the first cloud, use an up-right dash curved up to land on the next cloud.
+From there, fall, do a right dash, then a right dash curved up to land on the next cloud.
+Walk off the cloud, then the final cloud should be simple.

+ Option 2

+The fast method that isn't too much harder.
+After breaking the first cloud, do a right dash, then a right dash curved up (late) to grab the crystal.
+Here is about where you should do the second right dash.

+After getting the crystal, begin holding right.
+Fall to the bottom, then do another right dash into a right dash curved up, reaching the final cloud.
+Here is the visual cue for this one.

  ## Core C - Room 3 ##